CSE512-15S/a3-grbritz-johnson9-ramag/readme.md

 # Washington Population and Educational Attainment
-This map can be used to view population and educatioanl statistics about different counties in Washington state.
+This map can be used to view population and educational statistics about different counties in Washington state.
 Click on a county to view:

   -  Its population broken down by age group and gender
   -  The percentage of the population by educational achievement category (e.g. bachelor's degree, high school diploma)
-  -  The median income per educational achievment category.
+  -  The median income per educational achievement category

 ## Data Domain
 We were highly interested in geographic data and elements of the US Census.
-Using a map is an intuitive way to filter multidimensional data when applicable.
+Using a map is an intuitive way to filter and display multidimensional data when applicable.
 Furthermore, it is an ideal medium for encouraging civic awareness as people can relate abstract data to physical areas that they are familiar with.
-We combined geojson and topojson files from J. Goodall's [US Maps Repo](https://github.com/jgoodall/us-maps) with data from the [2013 US Census American Community Survey on Educational Attainment](http://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_13_5YR_S1501&src=pt).
+We combined geojson and topojson files from J. Goodall's [US Maps Repo](https://github.com/jgoodall/us-maps) with data from the [2013 US Census American Community Survey on Educational Attainment](http://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_13_5YR_S1501&src=pt) to produce the visualizations in this project.

 ## Storyboard